mit-orcd/slurm-docker-cluster-with-cursor/examples/example_basic_cluster/README.md

 - The generated file is meant to be a starting point and may need customization for your specific needs
 - Make sure Docker and Docker Compose are installed and running
 - The script requires Python 3.8 or later
+- The Dockerfile provides the base configuration for all nodes in the cluster